Are you looking for a way to invest without putting all of your money into the stock market?

 The following reasons show how Worthy Bonds are potentially safer and riskier than other investment options.

-If a business stops making payments, Worthy can access the borrower’s business and personal assets to recover the remaining loan balance.
+If a real estate developer stops making payments, Worthy can assume ownership of the property and sell it to recover the remaining loan balance.

 If these loans were not secured, then Worthy couldn’t use the borrower’s collateral to recover the loan balance. (investors are not tied to individual loans/borrowers)